MdMasiurRahaman/Solid-Mechanics-Course-at-IIT-Bhubaneswar-/README.md

 ## Reference books:
 This is a  restricted list of various interesting and useful books that will be touched during the course.
 You need to consult them occasionally.
-1. Gurtin, M. E, (1982), \textit{An introduction to continuum mechanics}, Academic press.
+1. Gurtin, M. E, (1982), "An introduction to continuum mechanics", Academic press.
-2. Haupt, P. (2002), \textit{Continuum mechanics and theory of materials}, Springer Science and Business Media.
+2. Haupt, P. (2002), "Continuum mechanics and theory of materials", Springer Science and Business Media.